"A December to Remember..."

 The message is everywhere: the end of the year is the best time of the year to buy a new car.
 Dealers scrambling to meet monthly and yearly sales goals and/or clear outgoing model year vehicles from their lots by the end of December are expected to be eager to deal.
 In contrast, January is typically considered to hold less promise for car shoppers is terms of deals — a view supported by data that show January consistently among the months of the year with the lowest discounts from MSRP over the past decade.

 This year, however, is different.
 Even though the year-end sales events have ended, market conditions remain quite favorable for buyers.
-In particular, interest rates, monthly lease payments, and trade-in values are all at some of the best levels expected for the foreseeable future.
+Here are our top three reasons to buy a new car now:

 1. Interest Rates: Unlikely To Go Lower

 Interest rates on new car loans in the U.S. peaked at nearly 18 percent in the early 1980s and have been in general decline ever since, most recently falling from 8 percent in early 2006 to just over 4 percent in 2013.
 In the past few years, declines in auto loan rates have followed the general drop in interest rates that accompanied the Federal Reserve's bond-buying programs to stimulate economic growth.
 Now that the Fed has begun to cut back on, or taper, its bond-buying stimulus, interest rates, including auto loan rates, are expected to rise.